Archaeological Evidence for the Davidic Kingdom

 CONFIRMATION OF HEBREW WRITINGS

 Israel’s Kingdom at 1000 b.c.

-Prof. Gershon Galil of the Department of Biblical Studies at the University of Haifa has deciphered an inscription dating from the 10th century BCE (the period of King David’s reign), and has shown that this is a Hebrew inscription.
+Prof. Gershon Galil of the Department of Biblical Studies at the University of Haifa has deciphered an inscription dating from the 10th century BCE (the period of the Davidic Kingdom), and has shown that this is a Hebrew inscription.
 The discovery makes this another of the earliest known Hebrew writing.

 The significance of this breakthrough relates to the fact that at least some of the biblical scriptures were composed hundreds of years before the dates presented today in research and that the Kingdom of Israel had already existed at the time corresponding with the biblical text.

 Prof. Galil also notes that the inscription was discovered in a provincial town in Judea.
 He explains that if there were scribes in the periphery, it can be assumed that those inhabiting the central region and Jerusalem were even more proficient writers.

 “It can now be maintained that it was highly reasonable that during the 10th century BCE, during the reign of King David, there were scribes in Israel who were able to write literary texts and complex historiographies such as the books of Judges and Samuel.” – Prof. Galil